FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/overview.rst

 where

 **T**
   is a 120hz counter over a potentially large number of events.
-This counter is relative to the whole seconds for the first event.
-It usually does not start at 0 (but it is less than 120),
+This counter is derived from the timestamp and fiducials for the events psana sees.
+The first event gets counter value 0.
+  If the DAQ produces out of order events (a rare damage condition) the framework can assign a negative counter value to an event.

 **DetectorNDArray**
   represents an NDArray of the detector data.